 Let’s say you’ve deleted a commit, and Git is now replaying subsequent commits.
 Let’s also say one of those subsequent commits affects a file that was changed as part of the commit you deleted.
 Git won’t know which version of that file to replay the other commits on top of, so it has to ask you: mine or theirs?

 In this case, mine refers to the changeset just prior to the commit you deleted, and theirs refers to the changeset just after the commit you deleted.
-If you choose mine, you’ll loose all the changes made to that file after the deleted commit.
+If you choose mine, you’ll lose all the changes made to that file after the deleted commit.
 Proceed thoughtfully in this situation, and don’t rush through it.
 But even if you do make a mistake here, you can still reset your repository as long as you don’t push the changes.

 Rebasing upstream commits

 I said it above, but it bears repeating: never rebase commits that have already been pushed.
 This can lead to dangerous and confusing situations.

 If you rebase pushed commits, Sourcetree will tell you that you have changes to pull down after you’ve finished the rebase.
 This is really confusing if you know you’ve pulled all the changes already.
 Here, again, you can save your team from experiencing this confusion by resetting your repo as long as you don’t push these changes.

 Interactive rebase can be really useful, especially if you tend to commit locally all day long and push your changes on your way out the door.
 Up to the point of pushing, you can condense, delete, or edit the message on your commits to make the history easier for everyone to understand.

 Give it a try next time you’re iterating quickly on a feature or fix.
 And tweet us @sourcetree if you run into issues or have any feedback for us.
 Happy coding!

 For more on rebasing, workflows, and other Git commands, check out our free tutorials site.
 You’ll find advanced tips for experts as well as getting-started help for newbies.